MyFeed Personalized Content

 Add this post to favorites

-Cow’s milk is one of the most common causes of adverse reactions in Australian children, but there is often confusion whether the child’s reactions are due to an allergy or intolerance, as many of the symptoms can be the same.
-This is why it’s so important to seek medical advice as soon as possible when your child has a reaction to cow’s milk.
+There are a number of common allergens that cause an allergic reaction in childhood.
+Having an allergic reaction to cow’s milk is one of the most common in Australian children, but there is often confusion whether the child’s reactions are due to an allergy or intolerance, as many of the symptoms can be the same.
+This is why it’s so important to seek medical advice as soon as possible when your child has an adverse or allergic reaction to cow’s milk.
+Getting the right treatment is important.

 What is the difference?